 The perfect backyard bash during COVID-19

 Like most people, you’re probably fed up with COVID-19 and the way our social lives have screeched to a halt.
-Spring has now sprung, the weather is generally warmer, which makes it the perfect excuse to get your friends and family together for a backyard party, whether it’s for a reason – say, to celebrate a birthday – or just to spend time with the people you’ve missed seeing this crazy year.
+Spring has now sprung, the weather is generally warmer, which makes it the perfect excuse to get your friends and family together for the perfect backyard bash during COVID-19, Whether it’s for a reason – say, to celebrate a birthday – or just to spend time with the people you’ve missed seeing this crazy year.

 Luckily for us, we live in NSW, so an easing of restrictions has meant we can now have up to 20 people at our house or in a public space at any given time.
 This limit includes both adults and children.
 However, it’s not a daily limit so you might consider scheduling ‘drop in’ times to make sure you don’t go over the 20 people rule.